 The Council concluded that the description of the step-by-step science-based investigation of reintroduction in the 2014 Program remains valid and is consistent with and supports the activities called for in the current set of recommendations.
-The Council added to Part II of the draft Addendum a provision emphasizing that Bonneville and others are to continue to make progress on the program's phased approach to evaluate the possibility of reintroducing anadromous fish above Grand Coulee and Chief Joseph dams.
-The Council noted in the draft Addendum that continuing to make progress on this measure received substantial support in the amendment process from many governmental and non-governmental entities.
-Draft 2020 Addendum, at 37.
+The Council added to Part II of the Addendum the provision emphasizing that Bonneville and others are to continue to make progress on the program's phased approach to evaluating the possibility of reintroducing anadromous fish above Grand Coulee and Chief Joseph dams, a measure and emerging priority that continues to receive substantial support in the amendment process from many governmental and non-governmental entities.
+2020 Addendum, Part II, at 5.
 The Council continues to conclude that the Bonneville-funded hydrosystem mitigation program under the Northwest Power Act has a role to play here, and the authority to play that role, while many others also have a role to play - making progress on this effort is not the sole province of the program.
+The Council also agrees that generation from these projects is an important part of the Northwest power supply nothing about the effort so far has indicated any conflict with that generation capability.
+Because consideration of anadromous fish reintroduction is but one aspect of the broader effort and priority to protect and mitigate fish and wildlife losses above Grand Coulee due to the development and operation of these dams (as described above), the